aloytag/electrical-grid-simulator/README.md

 # Electrical Grid Simulator (EGS)
 The *Electrical Grid Simulator* (abbreviated as **EGS**) is a graphical user interface application for simulating electrical networks based on the [pandapower](https://www.pandapower.org/) library.
 The main objective is to allow the creation of mathematical models for steady-state electrical grids from a user-friendly interface.
+It adds an extensions system for including new calculation or simulation algorithms.
+Extensions are implemented as standard Python packages, so they can be distributed through the [PyPI repository](https://pypi.org/).

 <p align = "center">
 <img src="./img/app_icon.png" alt="EGS logo" width="200">